 The name of the group to which the user of this workstation belongs.
+If it is not specify the GroupName uses the DefaultGroupName, otherwise you can choose only between User or Administrator.

-- Configure a network license server (thelma).
+- 1. Configure a network license server (thelma).
 Specify automatic startup of the server, and customize the path to the log files and the selection of events logged.
 Configure to communicate with:

 - Network license server louise

 - Central registry license server speedy